daremat/es6-epf/README.md

  - [ ] I know what sass is

 ## Step 3 - Implement memory game
-topics: ES Next features, lodash, Promise, async/await, debugger
+> ES Next features, lodash, Promise, async/await, debugger

 In this step you will implement the memory game logic using ES Next features and more.